Billy Caldwell: Career

+After healing from his injury at the Raisin, Caldwell fought alongside Tecumseh and the British up until their defeat at the Battle of the Thames.
+He was disgusted that the British abandoned their indigenous allies when General Proctor made an early retreat before the US forces, leaving Tecumseh and his forces to stand alone.
+Supposedly Caldwell was beside Tecumseh when he died, but the account has some unrelated inaccuracies and therefore might not be trustworthy.
+Caldwell stated that he had worked with the British in order to keep his promise to his Anishinaabe friends and establish the long-promised boundary between them and European settlement.
+The war ended with more land being ceded, however, and Caldwell became disillusioned with the British cause.

 The younger Caldwell inherited a plot of land in early 1818 after his father's death, but decided to return to the US.
-He settled in the Fort Dearborn area (now Chicago); he had long been recruited by Americans because of his influence with the local tribes.
-He worked hard to gain the Americans' trust.
+He settled in the Fort Dearborn area (now Chicago).
+He worked hard to gain the Americans' trust, after years of fighting against them.
 At the same time he continued to work with a local fur trade firm and became active with the tribes in the area.

-He became more politically active and in 1825, Caldwell sought an appointment to become a justice of the peace.
 In August 1826, Caldwell served as a judge in Peoria County, Illinois's first election.
 Also in 1826, he was recommended to the Governor of Illinois to hold the Justice of the Peace position for Peoria County.
 That year, he became an appraiser for the estate of John Crafts, a local trader who died during the year of 1825.
 In 1827, Caldwell worked for the United States to secure information related to a possible Winnebago uprising.

-In 1829, Caldwell became one of several chiefs to represent the United Nations of the Chippewa, Ottawa, and Potawatomi in negotiations with the United States in the Second Treaty of Prairie du Chien.
+In 1829, Caldwell became one of several councilors to represent the United Nations of the Chippewa, Ottawa, and Potawatomi in negotiations with the United States in the Second Treaty of Prairie du Chien.
 The US was working on Indian Removal, the process that would be authorized by Congress in 1830.
 At the same time, their agents were also negotiating with the Winnebago for cessions and removal.

-"Through his involvement in the process, he became recognized as a chief of the United Nations," and was so introduced by their spokesmen.
-Also negotiating as a chief was Alexander Robinson (also known as Chechepinquay or The Squinter), a mixed-race Potawatomi who was Caldwell's long-time friend.
-He later said that Dr. Wolcott, the US Indian Agent to the United Nations, arranged for both Robinson and Caldwell to be selected as chiefs to fill two vacancies.
-It was an example of US intervention into tribes' processes for identifying their own leaders.
-Wolcott wanted to have chiefs who would favor the treaty, fearing that unless all the chiefs' positions filled, the United Nations would not sign.
-The US granted both Robinson and Caldwell large plots of land under the treaty for their parts in influencing the other chiefs to sign the land cession.

-Caldwell was given 1600 acres on the Chicago River.
 In 1833, he helped found the first Catholic church in Chicago, Saint Mary of the Assumption.
 It was located at what is now Lake Street west of State Street.